 Why Temperature Variation Occurs in ULT Lab Freezers

 To this end, most -80℃ freezers are built with small gaps behind, in the front and on the side of all the shelves.
 While these narrow openings enable air to circulate within ULT freezers, room temperature air also moves through these spaces into the cold storage appliance when the door is opened, leading to temperature variations.
 Temperatures at upper shelf levels are likely several degrees warmer than the bottom of the freezer, where the temperature is the coldest.
 The top of the freezer is generally the warmest since warm air rises.
+This is why temperature mapping ultra low temperature freezers is important.

 When Freezer Temperature Variations Are Wider Than Normal…